William the Younger, Duke of Brunswick

 William (4 July 1535 – 20 August 1592), called William the Younger (Wilhelm der Jüngere), was Duke of Brunswick-Lüneburg and Prince of Lüneburg from 1559 until his death.
 Until 1569, he ruled together with his brother, Henry of Dannenberg.

 Biography

-Born into the House of Welf, ruling family of the Principality of Brunswick-Lüneburg, William was the third son of Ernest I, Duke of Brunswick-Lüneburg and his wife, Duchess Sophia of Mecklenburg-Schwerin (1507-1541).
+Born into the House of Welf, ruling family of the Principality of Brunswick-Lüneburg, William was the third son of Ernest I, Duke of Brunswick-Lüneburg and his wife, Duchess Sophia of Mecklenburg-Schwerin.

 In 1582, William began suffering from fits of insanity.
 These fits caused his wife Dorothea to flee him in 1584 for her own safety.

 Marriage and issue

-On 12 October 1561 he married Princess Dorothea of Denmark (29 June 1546 Kolding–6 January 1617 Winsen), the youngest daughter of Christian III of Denmark and his wife, Dorothea of Saxe-Lauenburg.
+On 12 October 1561 he married Princess Dorothea of Denmark, the youngest daughter of Christian III of Denmark and his wife, Dorothea of Saxe-Lauenburg.